 Asphalt Shingle Weight and Tonnage Planning

 The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment, so the hooklift truck routes a 10-yard dumpster to cap the weight limit on a single haul.
-How does that translate to a 10-yard can?
-Just over the legal weight for most territories.
+Roofers know a 25-square tear-off lands between three and five tons before underlayment is added.
+A 10-Yard Dumpster handles that load safely because a hooklift truck routes smaller cans to cap weight inside the haul limit.
+Call (305) 564-7402 for precise sizing before your tear-off.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition